Multiwavelength Radiation from the Interaction between Magnetar Bursts and Companion Star in a Binary System

 In Fig.~\ref{fig:sp1} and Fig.~\ref{fig:sp2}, we show the spectra at $d_L = 100 {\rm~kpc}$ with $M_c = 1 {\rm~M_{\odot}}$ and $10 {\rm~M_{\odot}}$ for $P_{\rm orb} = 10 {\rm~d}$, where $d_L$ is the distance between the source and the observer.
-The pre-burst persistent radiation for Case I is mainly at the optical and ultraviolet (UV) bands, and that for Case II is mainly at the X-ray band and higher energy band.
-The reemission from bursts is mainly at the optical, UV, and X-ray bands.
-Note that the reemission from MSBs is a short process with $\Delta t_{\rm re} \sim 0.1$ in the parameter we choose, while the exposure times for the sensitivity curves shown in Fig.~\ref{fig:sp1} and Fig.~\ref{fig:sp2} are $30 {\rm~s}$ and $10^3 {\rm~s}$.
-The sensitivity for detectors with shorter exposure time would be lower so that the reemission from MSBs is difficult to detect.
-For optical band, the Vera C. Rubin Observatory has the possibility to detect the pre-burst persistent radiation with $L_w \approx 9.6 \times 10^{44} {\rm~erg~s^{-1}}$ (for $M_c = 1 \rm ~M_{\odot}$ and $10 \rm ~M_{\odot}$) and the reemission from MGFs (for $M_c = 1 \rm ~M_{\odot}$).
-For X-ray band, \textit{Einstein Probe}, \textit{Chandra} and \textit{XMM-Newton} can not detect those radiations with $d_L \gtrsim 100 {\rm~kpc}$.
-However, if the distance is very close, e.g., $\sim 1 ~\rm kpc$, the pre-burst persistent radiation produced by bow shock might become dominant and has a chance of being detected by X-ray telescopes.
+The persistent preburst radiation for Case I is mainly at the optical and ultraviolet (UV) bands, and that for Case II is mainly at the X-ray band and higher energy band.
+The re-emission from bursts is mainly at the optical, UV, and X-ray bands.
+We note that the re-emission from MSBs is a short process with $\Delta t_{\rm re} \sim 0.1$ in the parameter we choose, while the exposure times for the sensitivity curves shown in Fig.~\ref{fig:sp1} and Fig.~\ref{fig:sp2} are $30 {\rm~s}$ and $10^3 {\rm~s}$.
+The sensitivity for detectors with shorter exposure time would be lower, meaning that the re-emission from MSBs would be difficult to detect.
+For the optical band, the Vera C. Rubin Observatory would be capable of detecting the persistent preburst radiation with $L_w \approx 9.6 \times 10^{44} {\rm~erg~s^{-1}}$ (for $M_c = 1 \rm ~M_{\odot}$ and $10 \rm ~M_{\odot}$) and the re-emission from MGFs (for $M_c = 1 \rm ~M_{\odot}$).
+For the X-ray band, \textit{Einstein Probe}, \textit{Chandra,} and \textit{XMM-Newton} cannot detect those radiations with $d_L \gtrsim 100 {\rm~kpc}$.
+However, if the distance is very close, of $\sim 1 ~\rm kpc$ for example, the persistent preburst radiation produced by a bow shock might become dominant and could potentially be detected by X-ray telescopes.